Photorefractive Keratectomy (cont.)

 If you wear rigid gas permeable contact lenses, you should not wear them starting three weeks before the date of your surgery.
 Other types of contact lenses shouldn't be worn for at least three days prior to surgery.
 Be sure to bring your glasses so your prescription can be reviewed.

 The PRK procedure is done under local anesthesia and takes a maximum of about 10 minutes to do both eyes.
 During PRK, an eye surgeon uses a laser to reshape the cornea.
-This laser, which delivers a cool pulsing beam of ultraviolet light, is used on the surface of the cornea not underneath the cornea, as in LASIK.
+This laser, which delivers a cool pulsing beam of ultraviolet light, is used on the surface of the cornea, not underneath a flap of the cornea, as in LASIK.